Redtech0inc/TDGameLib/README.md

 local objectImg = gameLib:getGameMEMValue("objectName.sprite")
 ```
 <b>Returned Value:</b><br>
-is the image matrix of the sprite object or in the case of a sprite clone, a string that is the name of the parent Sprite
+is the image matrix of the sprite object or in the case of a sprite clone, a string that is the name of the parent sprite

 ##### Text (hologram only var)
 ```lua